 My friend and fellow contributor Phillip Nichols has already covered some common applications for sidechain compression.
 In this article, we’re going to explore some esoteric, creative, and all-around fun uses for the practice.
-Many of these tactics will involve the use of a dummy track, so let’s define that term quickly:

 In a few of these tips, I might ask you to copy a channel—say, the snare—edit it a little, and mute its output, so that you can’t hear it, but are still able trigger the sidechain input of a compressor.
 This would be a dummy track.